Porcelain Crowns: a Popular Cosmetic Dental Treatment

 Getting a crown is not painful, thanks to the use of sedation and an anesthetic.
 Patients tend to only feel mild discomfort and soreness for a few hours after the crown has been placed.

 Wonder what our patients think of us?
-Browse through their reviews on Google, Facebook, Merchant Circle, and Angie’s List.
+Browse through their reviews on Google, Facebook, Healthgrades and Yelp.

 Appointments